Types of Corkscrews

 The two-pronged cork puller is also ideal for removing old, crumbly corks without damaging them or contaminating the wine with residue, so it’s a must in every sommelier’s pocket, even if it’s seldom used.

 A more advanced model includes a helical screw that supports the prongs for a more secure pull.
+If you are considering becoming a sommelier, you must have one of these in your toolkit.

 The waiter’s friend or two-step corkscrew is the single best tool for the sommelier trade.
 It is one of the most important types of corkscrews.